shopware5/devdocs/source/developers-guide/attribute-system/index.md

 ## ExtJS extensions
 ### Shopware.attribute.Form
 All attributes are defined, loaded and saved over the `Shopware.attribute.Form`.
-It requires only the attribute table generated all fields dynamically.
+It requires only the attribute table and generates all fields dynamically.
-The following example shows it can be used to display, load and save customer attributes:
+The following example shows how to display, load and save customer attributes:
 ```
 me.attributeForm = Ext.create('Shopware.attribute.Form', {
     table: 's_user_attributes'